flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 EE's Pay As You Go packs stand out by letting you roll over your data from one month to the next.

-Boosts reward commitment and if you stick with EE’s Pay As You Go service it can become very good value, but its standard rates aren’t the most competitive, as once your pack runs out you’ll pay 40p per minute and 20p per text.
-Data use is limited to packs and add-ons.
+But EE’s standard rates aren’t the most competitive, as once your pack runs out you’ll pay 40p per minute and 20p per text.
+Data use is limited to packs and add-ons, and at the time of writing data speeds on Pay As You Go top out at 25Mbps.

 Extras and benefits